Category 1

 Weekly Longitudinal Clinics:

-- ½ day Varsity Clinic at UBC Student Health
+• ½ day Varsity Clinic at UBC Sport and Exercise Medicine Clinic

-½ day family practice clinic at UBC Health Clinic - ½ day Ultrasound clinic at Allan McGavin Sports Medicine Clinic
+• ½ day family practice clinic at UBC Health Clinic

 Rotations: